Get estimate

 • Gives an understanding of product usability and market demand

-• Allows to get high retention rate with relatively small investments
+• Allows to get a high retention rate with relatively small investments

-Entrepreneurs rarely like talking about failures, but, we witness them once in a while.
+Entrepreneurs rarely like talking about failures, but we witness them once in a while.
 The reasons for that may vary.
 But the fact is, if my product is bound to fail, I want to know it as soon as possible.
-And that is the first reason I always prefer to choose an MVP way.
+That is the first reason I have always preferred to choose an MVP way.

 If people don’t like the solution, an MVP is a quickest way to know it and save resources.
 In case they are ready to pay for it, an MVP makes it possible to choose the right direction to extend.